prabhatpk5singh/IUDX/README.md

   4. ng serve

-  5. U can test using ng test
+  5. U can test using "ng test"

 Screenshots -
 ----------------